aristanetworks/ansible-cvp/ansible_collections/arista/cvp/docs/how-to/v3/cv_device_v3.md

   - `fqdn`: Use Hostname + DNS to get devices.
   - `serialNumber`: Use device serial number to get devices.

+!!! danger "state option"
+    When set to `state: absent`, ansible will generate a task to reset switches to default configuration with ZTP mode enabled.

 ```yaml
 # Use default loose apply_mode